getsentry/sentry-docs/src/wizard/java/index.md

 libraryDependencies += "io.sentry" % "sentry" % "{{@inject packages.version('sentry.java', '4.0.0') }}"
 ```

-To upload your source code to Sentry and show it in stacktraces, please refer to [Manually Uploading Source Context](https://docs.sentry.io/platforms/java/source-context).
+To upload your source code to Sentry so it can be shown in stack traces, please refer to [Manually Uploading Source Context](https://docs.sentry.io/platforms/java/source-context).

 ## Configure